xSardine/anisongDB-backend/README.md

 The FastAPI application is in the directory `app`.
 The directory `app/data` contains the database.
 It is not the one being used in production, as I don't want to expose it publicly.
 Instead it is a copy of the database, with some data removed, such as catbox links to the song's video.

-The directory `process_data_scripts` contains a collection of scripts that I used to process the data, and maintain the database.
+The directory `misc_scripts` contains a collection of scripts that I used to process the data, and maintain the database.
 There are some more scripts that I use but have yet to publish as they are too ugly to be seen by the public.
-Locally, I maintain the database using `.json` files, as I can easily access them and modify them when I encounter exceptions that I have yet to automate.
+Locally, I maintain the database using `.json` files, as I can easily access them and modify them when I encounter exceptions that I have not automated yet.
 I then use the scripts in `process_data_scripts/convert_to_SQL.py` to convert the `.json` files to the sqlite format for productions use.
+No continuous deployment yet, I send the database to my server and then restart the server manually.

 ## Installation